Joc Pederson Player Props: Giants vs. White Sox

 - Pederson hit .274 with 19 doubles, three triples, 23 home runs and 45 walks.

-- Including the 134 games he logged a plate appearance in last season, he homered in 20 of them (14.9%), leaving the ballpark in 5.3% of his trips to the dish.
+- He homered in 14.9% of his games last season (134 in all), leaving the ballpark in 5.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.